cohurstco/MyAIAssistant/README.md

 ## Application-Specific Documentation

-- [MERN Stack Note-Taking App](./MyToDoApp/README.md) - A full-stack note-taking application built with MongoDB, Express, React, and Node.js.
+- [MyToDoApp](./MyToDoApp/README.md) - A full-stack note-taking application built with MongoDB, Express, React, and Node.js.
+  - [Frontend README](./MyToDoApp/frontend/README.md) - Details about the React frontend.
+  - [Backend README](./MyToDoApp/backend/README.md) - Information about the Express backend and API.
 - [Sitemap Crawler](./SitemapCrawler/README.md) - A Python-based application for crawling and analyzing website sitemaps.
 - [AI Documentation](./documentation/ai/AI_README.md) - Information about AI models and services used in the project.
 - [Database Documentation](./documentation/database/DATABASES_README.md) - Details about database setup and management.